 The plinth was oiled and polished oak with bog oak ends and feet.

-Finally, a pre-painted version of the engine running in the workshop.
+Finally, a pre-painted version of the Double Acting Oscillating Engine running in the workshop.

 As you can see in the video, this engine started as a simple oscillating engine with a large flywheel and then morphed into a geared smaller flywheel version.
 I think the final version is more unusual and pleasing.
 More designs in the gallery page.